-It’s normal to worry about recent dental implants if you have a habit of grinding your teeth.
-It is also normal for a parent to feel nervous about their child falling victim to sports-related injury?
-The solution to both the problems is a custom mouthguard.
+It is normal to worry about your oral health if you have a habit of grinding your teeth.
+It is also normal for a parent to feel nervous about their child being injured while playing sports.
+Luckily, the solution to both problems is a custom mouthguard.

-Types of mouthguards
+Types of Mouthguards

 - Children and adults who engage in the above-mentioned sports or other dangerous activities with risks of injury (e.g. skateboarding).

-Mouthguards Care and maintenance
+Mouthguards Care and Maintenance